Skip to main content

 What it means

-OKRs (objectives and key results) are a planning and accountability framework where each team owns a small set of directional objectives, each backed by 3-5 measurable key results that prove the objective is real.
-They were popularised by Intel and Google and now operate as the default executive cadence at most growth-stage tech companies.
+OKRs (objectives and key results) are a planning and accountability framework.
+Each team owns a small set of directional objectives, and each objective is backed by 3-5 measurable key results that prove the objective is real.
+Intel and Google popularised the method, and it now runs as the default planning rhythm at most growth-stage tech companies.

 Objective